Positive ideals of multilinear operators: Positive operator ideals

-In a manner analogous to the previous approach, we introduce the \textit{ positive left ideal}, denoted by $\mathcal{B}_{L}^{+}$, by interchanging the roles of the operators $u$ and $v$.
-This involves examining the composition of regular linear operators on the left side and linear operators on the right side.
-Similarly, we define the \textit{positive ideal}, denoted by $ \mathcal{B}^{+}$, by considering solely the regular linear operators, with composition occurring on both the right and left sides.
-It's important to note that any positive left or right ideal automatically qualifies as a positive ideal.
+Analogous to the previous approach, we introduce the \textit{positive right ideal}, denoted $\mathcal{B}_{R}^{+}$, by reversing the roles of the operators $u$ and $v$.
+That is, we investigate the composition of positive linear operators on the right side and linear operators on the left side.
+Similarly, we define the \textit{positive ideal}, denoted $\mathcal{B}^{+}$, by considering only the positive linear operators, with the composition occurring on both the left and right sides.
+It is important to note that any positive right or left ideal is automatically a positive ideal.